Kelly Hancock

-Kelly Gene Hancock (born December 2, 1963) is an American businessman and politician serving as the acting Texas Comptroller of Public Accounts since 2025.
-A Republican, he previously served in the Texas State Senate for District 9 and in the Texas House of Representatives from the 91st district, representing part of Tarrant County.
-He resigned from the Senate in June 2025 to become Chief Clerk for the Texas Comptroller's Office.
+Kelly Gene Hancock (born December 2, 1963) is an American businessman and politician who served as the acting Texas Comptroller of Public Accounts from 2025 to 2026.
+A member of the Republican Party, he previously served in both chambers of the Texas Legislature from 2007 to 2025.

+Hancock sought a full term in the 2026 Texas Comptroller of Public Accounts election, but lost in the Republican primary.
+After losing the primary, Hancock resigned from office before the end of his term.

 Early life, education, and career

 A Fort Worth native, Hancock has resided his entire life in the Mid-Cities area of Tarrant County.
 In 2003, Hancock and his brother Cary founded Advanced Chemical Logistics, a chemical distribution company in Northeast Fort Worth.

 Hancock graduated from Baylor University in Waco, Texas, in 1986 with a Bachelor of Business Administration.

 Political career

 Hancock is a lifelong conservative who began his political career serving for thirteen years on the Birdville ISD school board.
 In 2006, he was elected to the first of three consecutive terms in the Texas House of Representatives for District 91.